josephtugah/spark-tutorials/README.md

 - Refer to the README file in the `spark-structured-streaming` folder

-## Step 4: Set up Jupyter Lab Environment on Using Dataproc on GCP
+## Step 4: Set up Jupyter Lab Environment Using Dataproc on GCP
 - Instructions will be updated in a README file with a folder for GCP set up shortly

 ## Step 5: Set up Apache Spark on Hadoop Cluster in AWS